 Apple fans are used to free gaming for the iPhone and iPad, but tend not to think so much about free games for macOS.
 This is a shame, because the Mac is a great games platform with plenty of excellent freebies.

 Indeed, the Mac App store is positively packed with free games, and you can pick up some amazing Mac games elsewhere that are great fun to play without paying a penny.
-These aren't just casual or hobbyist games, either, but full-blown, high-quality gaming experiences.
+These aren't just casual or hobbyist games, either, but full-blown, high-quality experiences.

-Note that before playing for the first time, some titles may require you temporarily adjust your security settings in System Preferences > Security & Privacy > General.
+Note that before playing for the first time, some titles may require you to temporarily adjust your security settings in System Preferences > Security & Privacy > General.
 Set 'Allow apps downloaded from' to 'Anywhere', launch the app once, confirm you're OK with it, and then revert your System Preferences settings to a higher level of security.

 It's not the most visually amazing game, but Basketmania is a giggle to play.
 Use the dots to line up the beginning of a trajectory and fling the ball.
 It's easy to pick up but soon starts to offer a more challenging experience.